 3.2.
-Modules and C++ bindings¶
+Modules and C++ bindings

 3.2.1.
-Builtin modules¶
+Builtin modules

-To create builtin module application needs to do the following.
+Let’s look at the FIO module as an example.
+To create a builtin module, an application needs to do the following:

 class Module_FIO : public Module {